ithet1007/mmld_code/README.md

 * A novel landmark regression loss is proposed by predicting offsets to anchor balls.
 * For landmark classification, the online hard negative mining is used for counting loss of nonexistent landmarks and a small regularization constraint loss is performed for voxels outside the anchor balls.
 * In the inference stage, a landmark voting method by caculating the minimum distances among landmark candidates is used for selecting final accurate landmarks.
-* The proposed method presents good performance on 648 CT volumes, and the dataset is public available.
+* The proposed method presents good performance on 648 CT volumes, which is the largest 3D landmark detection dataset to the best of our knowledge.

 ## 2. Preparation